 Defect tracking helps you to save yourself from any faulty products or services.
 One defect in the wrong place could lead to a product that is faulty or doesn’t work properly… This will cause your customers and clients issues down the road which may not be resolved!

 If defect tracking isn’t working correctly, it’s important for businesses to get help as quickly as possible so they can fix software bugs before releasing new updates.
 They should contact defect management companies who have experience with this process.

 Tracking defects prevent future ones from happening

 Defect tracking can help to prevent future ones from happening in the first place.
-Developers will use defect information when creating new releases of a product, so they have an idea about which issues are recurring and need to be fixed!
+Developers will use defect information when creating new releases of a product so that they have an idea about which issues are recurring and need to be fixed!
 This means you won’t get stuck with ongoing software bugs or errors that never seem to go away… When someone reports a defect, this should trigger an alert inside your defect management system.
-If there is not enough detail on why the defect occurred, then developers could waste time trying different things – making it take longer for them to resolve these problems!
+If there is not enough detail on why the defect occurred, then developers could waste time trying different things – extending the time it takes to resolve these problems!